Thermopower probing emergent local moments in magic-angle twisted bilayer graphene: Introduction:

-To establish that the primary contribution to $V_{Th}$ arises from the atomic orbital physics of f-electron~\cite{song2022magic,rai2023dynamical,wang2024molecular,hu2023symmetric,zhou2024kondo,lau2023topological,cualuguaru2023twisted,PhysRevLett.131.026501,PhysRevLett.131.026502,li2023topological,cualuguaru2024thermoelectric}, it is necessary to demonstrate the influence of local moment degrees of freedom such as spin/valley.
+To establish that the primary contribution to $V_{Th}$ arises from the local moments of the flat-band ~\cite{PhysRevLett.127.026401,song2022magic,zhou2024kondo,PhysRevLett.131.026501,PhysRevLett.131.026502,cualuguaru2024thermoelectric}, it is necessary to demonstrate the influence of local moment degrees of freedom such as spin/valley with a magnetic field.
 For instance, the polarization of these degrees of freedom would lead to decreased entropy, resulting in a reduction of $V_{Th}$.
 To achieve the polarization of local moments, we investigate the impact of $B_{\parallel}$ and $B_{\perp}$.